AhmedSalih3d/SPHExample/README.md

 `ParticleNeighborsPerCell` array that includes each cell's particle count minus one plus the particles in its neighbor stencil.

+### Performance Diagnostics

+At shutdown, the solver prints the full hierarchical run sorted by elapsed time, followed by a flattened global ranking of recorded sections by allocated bytes.
+Parent rows are inclusive of their children.
+A gray `~section~` row is the time or memory used directly by that section but not yet covered by a named child timer; `~untimed~` is work outside all timed sections.
+The GC column reports time spent in garbage collection.
+Allocation totals around threaded sections are process-wide deltas during that wall-time interval, so they localize an expensive phase but do not by themselves identify a worker task.

+The MDBC rows are divided into reusable-buffer acquisition, `NeighborLoopMDBC!`, and `ApplyMDBCCorrection`.
+Neighbor-data maintenance separately reports `UpdateΔx!`, `UpdateNeighbors!`, and `BuildNeighborCellLists!`, so hot rows map directly to their Julia functions.

+`NeighborLoop` is intentionally a fused, threaded particle-pair kernel.
+Timing its density-diffusion, pressure, viscosity, and kernel formulas individually would require a shared timer inside worker tasks and would dominate the very small operations being measured.
+Use Julia's standard `Profile.@profile` for portable function- and line-level CPU sampling, and `Profile.Allocs.@profile sample_rate=0.1` followed by `Profile.Allocs.print()` for allocation stacks.
+Run a representative warm-up first so compilation is excluded.
+The `@profview RunSimulation(...)` form in the MDBC examples provides a graphical CPU view when ProfileView tooling is available.
+Use the tables for trustworthy phase-level wall time and allocations.

 ## Help

 Questions or issues can be posted on the GitHub issue tracker.
 Response times may vary but all feedback is welcome.